-Traumatic experiences lead to dysregulated nervous systems and brain dysfunction; any attempt to restore balance will be ineffective if the treatment does not address the issues that are store within the nervous system and mid-brain.
+Traumatic experiences lead to dysregulated nervous systems and brain dysfunction; any attempt to restore balance will be ineffective if the treatment does not address the issues that are stored within the nervous system and the mid-brain.
 Traditional talk therapies activate the part of the brain associated with higher order thinking.
-During cognitive-based approaches, information is processed in the session and is typically focused on questioning, processing, and analyzing, however this these types of therapies are limited to the executive processing systems of the neo-cortex.
+During cognitive-based approaches, information is processed in the session and is typically focused on questioning, processing, and analyzing; however this these types of therapies are limited to the executive processing systems of the neo-cortex.
 Brainspotting targets information in the mid-brain and nervous system, which is where trauma, emotional stress, and sensory experiences are stored.

 What is Brainspotting?

-Brainspotting is a non-invasive, holistic mind-body therapy that was developed by David Grand, Ph.D.
+Brainspotting is a liberating, non-invasive, holistic mind-body therapy that was developed by David Grand, Ph.D.
 The technique originated from EMDR (Eye Movement Desensitization and Reprocessing) which is also a therapeutic treatment used to alleviate distressing memories associated with trauma.
 Brainspotting is based on the premise that where you look, or gaze affects how you feel.
 The therapist may use a pen-shaped pointer to guide your eyes along your vision field to locate brainspots.
 Negative emotions are targeted as the individual focuses on the brainspots which allows the body to access and process unresolved accumulated toxic stress

 What is a Brainspot?